...

 The closure is more difficult

-The duration of time it takes to strike off a company’s name from the Registrar of Companies is tentatively around 3-4 months.
-It may take longer if ROC objects or rejects the application.
-You need to apply by filling out the E-form STK-2 and your documents need to be verified.
-However, winding up a private limited company may take a year or two after getting clearance from government departments.
-So ensure you do everything necessary to make your subsidiary successful.
+For your India Subsidiary, striking off the company’s name from the Registrar of Companies generally takes around 3-4 months, though delays may occur if the ROC objects.
+You’ll need to complete the E-form STK-2 and have your documents verified.
+Winding up a private limited company can take a year or two after obtaining clearance from government departments.
+Plan carefully to ensure a smooth closure and secure the future of your India Subsidiary.

 Get it formed from an agency that has done it multiple times